 Top down view of white bean hummus with olive oil drizzle.

-Whether you’re craving for a more earthy flavor or if you can’t use chickpeas due to dietary restrictions, this white bean hummus is a great alternative to classic hummus.
+Whether you’re craving a more earthy flavor or if you can’t use chickpeas due to dietary restrictions, this white bean hummus is a great alternative to classic hummus.
 And the flavor profile is similar enough that you can use it in all the same ways, too, like as a simple dip or a savory spread.

 Close up of white bean hummus.